hydroflame521/StateFarmClient/README.md

 - Extremely small and compact, a bit buggy, but effective

 # Credits:
-- A3+++ for the ClickGUI API and lib.js
-- Zertalious for AngleAura and render definitions
+- Zertalious for angles, rendering, and keybinding
 - Hypno7767 for dino game hack script
-- A3+++ for some client-side "free skins" script
+- flygOn for the main hpDetect js